Leading with Purpose

-As a superintendent at Howard S. Wright (HSW), a Balfour Beatty company, Pete Caley recognizes the impact leadership has on nurturing the potential of others who are striving to make their mark in the construction industry, whether it’s his teammates, partners or even his own son.
+As a superintendent, Pete Caley recognizes the impact leadership has on nurturing the potential of others who are striving to make their mark in the construction industry, whether it’s his teammates, partners or even his own son.
 Throughout his career, Pete has found that traits such as kindness, respect and patience are fundamental to effective leadership.
 By embodying these qualities, Pete inspires passion and motivation within others, propelling them to achieve their dreams.

 Pete is a five-year company veteran with more than 25 years of experience in the construction industry.
 He leads the construction of complex tenant improvement projects for high-profile clients in the greater Seattle area.

 During his time with HSW, Pete has delivered corporate interiors projects for tech industry clients that feature multiple floors of new or renovated spaces.
 This process often requires demolishing the floors to their structure and upfitting the space, from its bare concrete floor to pan decking at the ceiling, with new walls, HVAC systems, and mechanical, electrical and plumbing (MEP) facilities.
 There have even been instances in which Pete has led project teams to effectively renovate floors measuring, at its diagonal, up to a football field in length (or 100 yards).